theccalderon/theccalderon.github.io/_posts/2019-11-29-saving-the-bar.markdown

 const request = require('request');
 async function getNames(url)
 {
+  #returns a premise since it will be used within an asynchronous function.
   return new Promise((resolve, reject) => {
     request({ url, method: 'GET' }, (error, response, body) => {
       if (error) return reject(error)